roma-glushko/awesome-formal-software-analysis/README.md

-# Awesome Formal Software Analysis
+# Awesome Formal Software Analysis and Modeling

 📐 A list of projects that helps to formally analyse, model and asses complex software systems.